 Deferred financing costs: Deferred financing costs include SBA debenture commitment and leverage fees that have been capitalized and are amortized on a straight-line basis into interest expense over the term of the debenture agreement (10 years).
 Deferred financing costs also include costs related to the Company's previous revolving credit facility.
-These costs have been capitalized and are amortized into interest expense over the term of the credit line interest expense over the term of the credit facility.
+These costs have been capitalized and amortized into interest expense over the term of the credit facility.